 The Society has detailed lending limits for commercial lending and these are set by the Board based on the Society's risk appetite and objectives for commercial lending.
-Management monitors a detailed set of limits and triggers relating to Commercial Lending and reports them to the BRC on a quarterly basis.
-The Commercial Lending Policy Statement covers loans fully secured on land and as stated in the section above, holiday let lending, buy to let lending to corporate bodies and professional landlords, and residential development lending, which are all managed by the specialist team of lending managers in the Cumberland Business department.
+Management monitors a detailed set of limits and triggers relating to Commercial Lending and reports them to the Credit Risk Committee on a quarterly basis.
+The Credit Risk policy and Lending Criteria also covers loans fully secured on land and as stated in the section above, holiday let lending, buy to let lending to corporate bodies and professional landlords, and residential development lending, which are all managed by the specialist team of lending managers in the Cumberland Business department.
+The Society ceased to offer new residential development lending in the year end 31 March 2020.